smallstep/hello-mtls/README.md

 Documentation for each technology lives in its corresponding directory in the [docs/](docs/) folder.

-To get rolling on local development, clone this repository and start the local dev server:
+To get rolling on local development, clone this repository, have yarn ready (`yarn set version classic` if you have yarn 3 installed) and use Node 16 (`nvm use`) and start the local dev server:

 ```
 $ yarn install